AshQTan/graf/overview/core_features.md

 ### Graph Types
 - **Quadrant** — 2D canvas with four labeled quadrants (e.g., mood trackers, alignment charts).
 The default and most distinctive layout.
-- **2D Line** — traditional time-series line graph with a quantitative or qualitative Y-axis and time on the X-axis.
+- **2D Line / XY** — traditional scatter or time-series line graph with quantitative or qualitative axes.
+Includes configuration toggles for:
+  - **Show Lines**: optionally connect points chronologically with a continuous path.
+  - **Enable Categories**: support multiple categories/tags of points on a single chart.
+  - **Enable Timestamps**: track points over time (enabled allows date/time stamps, disabled functions purely as a scatter plot).
 - **Radial** — circular layout where axes radiate outward from a center point (e.g., a "life wheel" with spokes for health, career, relationships, creativity).
 Good for holistic self-assessment.
 - **1D Timeline** — single-axis tracking over time.
 Simplest format.

 ### Axis Configuration
 - Labels can be numerical (0–10), categorical ("Low / Medium / High"), or vibe-based ("Silly → Serious").
 - Users define labels for each end of each axis.
 The system maps the full axis range to a normalized coordinate space internally.
+- **Maximum Values & Out-of-bounds**: Users can set a maximum value for numerical axes (e.g., 1-10), forming the default grid.
+However, for comedic or practical effect, points can be freely plotted *beyond* these maximum values.
+The canvas will automatically resize and scale to accommodate these out-of-bounds points.

 ### Plotting
 - **Freeform drop**: click or tap anywhere on the canvas to place a point.
 No form required.
+- **Manual entry**: alternatively, use the "Add Point" button to manually input coordinate values.
+- **Drag & Resize**: dragging an existing point past the current canvas boundaries will seamlessly resize and shift the graph limits to accommodate the move.
+- **Undo/Redo**: full undo and redo support for adding, deleting, and moving points.
 - **Grid snapping**: optional, off by default.
 When enabled, points snap to a configurable grid.
-- **Rich metadata**: each point can carry a text note, tags, an emoji, or a photo attachment.
+- **Rich metadata**: each point can carry a text note, tags (user-defined directly on the graph), an emoji, or a photo attachment.
+- **Custom Markers**: users can select a specific aesthetic marker for an individual point, including uploading their own image to serve as the marker.
-- **Timestamps**: points default to the current date/time.
+- **Timestamps**: enabled by default (for tracking over time).
 Users can backdate or set a specific timestamp.
+If timestamps are disabled for the graph, points are fundamentally untimestamped scatter data.

 ---